limianwang/osmos-lite/README.md

 - **Don't replace developer knowledge.** Osmos is designed to be a generic ODM that will work well with just about any data store that supports CRUD operations.
 However, it is _not_ meant to be an abstraction layer; instead, it assumes that developers know best, and provides only a simple interface that can be easily extended through plugins.

-The current version of Osmos supports [MongoDB](http://www.mongodb.org), [MySQL](http://mysql.org) and [ElasticSearch](http://www.elasticsearch.org), but it should be easy to [write drivers](docs/drivers/index.md) for just about any data store—and contributions are warmly welcome!
-The library also includes a simple, memory-based data store that can be used for testing purposes.

 ## Installation

 ```